 Southeast Asia is an incredible region with rich culture, the tastiest food and amazing heritage sites.
 Because of its proximity to Hong Kong, my home, I’ve been fortunate enough to hop over to several member states to discover what they have to offer.
-Some of the countries in Southeast Asia are my all-time favorite travel destinations, from the sprawling city of Angkor in Siem Reap and towering “Supertrees” in Singapore to the turquoise waterfalls in Laos, the region has something to offer every kind of traveler.
+Some of the countries in Southeast Asia are my all-time favorite travel destinations, from the sprawling city of Angkor in Siem Reap, “Supertrees” in Singapore to the turquoise waterfalls in Laos, the region has something to offer every kind of traveler.

 Recently, I attended the ASEAN Tourism Forum (ATF) in Vietnam, an annual event involving all the tourism industry sectors of the 10 member states of ASEAN: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
 ASEAN, or the Association of Southeast Asian Nations, is an organisation that aims to accelerate economic growth, social progress, and cultural development in the region.
 As a member of media, I was able to attend ATF and gain valuable insight into what ASEAN and its member countries has in store for the upcoming years, relay concerns to them about issues such as overtourism, and to learn about their initiatives when it comes to promoting sustainable tourism in the region.